RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ### Performance is a challenge with existing tools

 In principle, declarative queries should be a step towards good app performance by default.
 The application developer can model the data conceptually, and it is up to the database to find an efficient way to implement the read and write access patterns of the application.
-Even a simple database like SQLite offers tools like indexes to respond to those access patterns; these tools are largely decoupled from the data model itself, and can even be modified without changing the queries.

 In practice, our results have been mixed.

 <aside>
 <Markdown>